rmusab/rmusab.github.io/_projects/1_project.md

 ---
 layout: page
-title: Code Vulnerability Detection (Cybersecurity)
+title: Vulnerability and Malware Detection (Cybersecurity)
-description: Exploring key research questions in the field of code vulnerability detection.
+description: Exploring key research questions in the field of cybersecurity.
 What are the challenges and future directions in ensuring software security?
 img: assets/img/cybersecurity.jpg
 importance: 1
 category: work